garlictech/workflows/README.md

 When you set the `DEBUG` environment variable to true, then all the processes (server, test, etc.) will stop at the beginning of the execution, and will wait for a debugger.
 Attach the debugger and continue.

-A good debugger is the free [Visual Studio Code](https://code.visualstudio.com/?utm_expid=101350005-28.R1T8FshdTBWEfZjY0s7XKQ.0&utm_referrer=https%3A%2F%2Fwww.google.hu%2F) tool.
+A good debugger is built in the free [Visual Studio Code](https://code.visualstudio.com/?utm_expid=101350005-28.R1T8FshdTBWEfZjY0s7XKQ.0&utm_referrer=https%3A%2F%2Fwww.google.hu%2F) tool.

 ## Client side development process